Honors Undergraduate Teaching Fellow Application

 Each spring, the University Honors Program selects a group of outstanding students to serve as Honors Undergraduate Teaching Fellows for the following year.
-Honors UTFs must be Honors students in good standing, on track to graduate with Honors.
-All Honors UTFs receive $800 at the end of the fellowship semester; they may elect to earn academic credit for their work by enrolling in HONR 4700 (.5 credit).
+Honors UTFs must be honors students in good standing, on track to graduate with honors.
+All Honors UTFs receive $800 at the end of the fellowship semester.
+Applications for the 2017–2018 academic year are due by January 31, 2017.

 • Work as a teaching assistant and peer mentor in an Honors Introductory Seminar in Fall or Spring semester.
-Ideally, the Honors Undergraduate Teaching Fellow will have taken the class to which he or she is assigned and will perhaps be majoring in the general subject area.
-Honors UTFs are expected to attend the classes to which they are assigned, and they will keep the appropriate time slot open in their schedule.
-Once assigned to an Honors course, the Honors UTF will communicate with the course instructor to clarify specific duties.
-These duties may include taking attendance, organizing study groups, grading and recording (in a clearly defined, limited way), showing films, planning class activities, and leading discussions.
+Ideally, the Honors Undergraduate Teaching Fellow will have a particular interest in the subject matter or perhaps even have taken the course in the past.
+Honors UTFs must attend every class, so they must reserve the appropriate time slot in their schedules.
+Once assigned to an honors course, the Honors UTF will communicate with the course instructor to clarify specific duties, which may include taking attendance, organizing study groups, basic (objective) grading and recording (in a limited, clearly defined way), showing films, planning class activities, and leading discussions.

 • Represent the University Honors Program at various events throughout the year, including Day on the Quad, Preview Day, Major Fair, Scholars Day, and recruiting open houses.

 • Nominate an eligible professor for the annual Last Lecture, and encourage other honors students to submit nominations.

 • Act as an ambassador for the University Honors Program at all times.